webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             ailOnFailedSeed may result in crawl
                                             failing due to non-200 responses
                                                       [boolean] [default: false]
+      --failOnContentCheck                  If set, allows for behaviors to fail a crawl with custom reason based on content (e.g. logged out)
+                                                      [boolean] [default: false]
       --customBehaviors                     Custom behavior files to inject.
 Val id values: URL to file, path to file , path to directory of behaviors, UR